ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 At this stage, the manager decides which rows can be accepted and which rows need another recount cycle.

-### Step 5: Approve the accepted rows or repeat the recount
+### Step 5: Approve the accepted rows or repeat the recount, then apply the approved differences in WMS

-Approve the accepted rows with [Approve counted results](operations/approve-counted-results.md).

-If some rows still require verification, repeat the recount cycle for those rows until the result is accepted.

-### Step 6: Apply the approved differences in WMS
+Review the counted quantities and either approve the accepted rows or generate [recount orders](operations/generate-recount-orders.md) for the rows that still require verification.
+For more information about the review flow, see [Sessions and review statuses](operations/sessions-and-review-statuses.md).

-When the result is accepted, release the reconciliation and let the system generate the [warehouse transactions](operations/generate-warehouse-transactions.md).

-This applies the approved differences in WMS for the selected product rows.
+After the result is accepted, change the state of the reconciliation document to **Released**.
+This lets the system generate the [warehouse transactions](operations/generate-warehouse-transactions.md) and apply the approved differences in WMS for the selected product rows.

-### Step 7: Transfer the result to Inventory Reconciliation
+### Step 6: Transfer the result to Inventory Reconciliation

 If needed, continue with [Transfer the result to Inventory Reconciliation](operations/transfer-the-result-to-inventory-reconciliation.md).